ncatlab/nlab-content/pages/6622.md

 the unit from $v$ (this can be defined rigorously by induction), and
 $r$ is the total number of units appearing in $v$.
-The right part of the last diagram, where there are no units and unitors, commutes in $B$ by the ''coherence for the associator'' that was already proved.
-Hence, it remains to prove that the left part, where all arrows involve unitors, commutes in $B$ (''coherence for the unitors'').
+The right part of the last diagram, where there are no units and unitors, commutes in $B$ by the "coherence for the associator" that was already proved.
+Hence, it remains to prove that the left part, where all arrows involve unitors, commutes in $B$ ("coherence for the unitors").

 First one must prove that two parallel directed arrows with unitors in
 $\mathcal{G}'_n$ have the same interpretation in $B$ .